Stephen-Gates/report-gallery/docs/location/application-sourcing-report.md

 ## Filters

-Use filters to focus on the required ???.
+Use filters to focus on the required Applications.

 <!--
 ## Editing